 That is up to you!
 A Read Local Party is a great way to reach out to your neighbors and build bonds with your community, but student safety is always a top concern.
 Our default setting is to mark school events as “private” and library/bookstore/community events as open to the public.
 Please let us know if you need us to change the status of your event from “public” to “private” or vice versa!

 What if I want to schedule an author panel for my upcoming event?
-Or invite an author to do a full presentation at my school sometime other than October/November?
-How do I schedule these?
+Or invite an author to do a full presentation at my school (in addition to, or instead of, a FREE Read Local Party)… How do I schedule these?

 Our school/library has a very small budget.
 How can I participate in the Read Local Challenge?

 You’re in luck!
-Our Read Local Kick-off Parties are FREE!
-Just click here to sign up to host one of our events in October or November, as we kick off a brand-new year of reading local!
+Our informal Read Local Parties are FREE!
+Just click here to sign up to host one of our events during our challenge year (Oct.-May), as we celebrate reading local!

-What if we can’t host an author/illustrator visit at all?
+What if we can’t host an author/illustrator visit?
 Can we still participate in the challenge?